-Midsummer is good time to check your lawn for thatch, a brown layer of mainly dead grass that collects in some lawns between the green grass blades and the soil surface.
+It’s important to periodically check your lawn for thatch, a brown layer of mainly dead grass that accumulates in some lawns between the green grass blades and the soil surface.
 Thatch can easily go unnoticed, causing serious damage to a lawn before an unsuspecting homeowner even realizes a problem exists.

-While a thin layer of thatch may actually have some benefit, helping regulate temperature and moisture.
-But once the layer reaches critical mass, it’s time to dethatch.
+A thin layer of thatch may actually have some benefit, helping regulate temperature and moisture, but once the layer reaches critical mass, it’s time to dethatch.

 A dense thatch layer essentially chokes your lawn by preventing life-sustaining air, water and nutrients from circulating properly.
-Thatch holds onto moisture at the soil surface, causing grass to develop shallow roots, which in turn makes your lawn less hearty and less drought tolerant.
+Lawn thatch holds onto moisture at the soil surface, causing grass to develop shallow roots, which in turn makes your lawn less hardy and less drought tolerant.

 The moist thatch environment also creates favorable conditions for infiltrating fungus, insects and disease.
 Bottom line—if left unchecked, thatch can weaken and eventually kill your grass.

-It’s a common misconception that thatch develops from grass clippings.
+It’s a common myth that thatch develops from grass clippings.
 Once thatch has become a problem, excessive grass clippings can contribute to thatch, but clippings do not cause thatch.

 Avoiding Thatch Buildup

-If your lawn has a thatch layer of less than 1/2 inch, these tips will help keep it in check.
+If your grass has a thatch layer of less than 1/2 inch, these lawn care tips will help keep it in check.

-• Irrigate less often but more thoroughly to encourage deep healthy roots.
+- Irrigate less often but more thoroughly to encourage deep healthy grass roots.

-• Avoid excessive fertilizing, which leads to excessive growth and thatch buildup.
+- Avoid overuse of nitrogen fertilizers, which leads to excessive growth and thatch buildup.

 If your thatch layer already exceeds the 1/2-inch mark, we recommend you call in a trusted professional to dethatch.
 Most solutions require specialized equipment and heavy labor.